Celebrating Inspiration and Points for Pineapples

 Mahogany Bay Village started with a simple question – What would Hospitality done differently look like?

 - It would celebrate all that is great within the country of Belize and put it on display for all the world to behold.

-- In the end this new form of hospitality would always lean towards the future and breaking new paradigms.
+- In the end, this new form of hospitality would always lean towards the future and break new paradigms.

-In her speech, Beth Clifford, the president of Mahogany Bay Management Ltd., stated the project has taken 35 months and 80 million Belize dollars, the life’s work from 5 world renowned designers, 412 Belizean vendors, and a team of over 210 passionate and gifted team members is now on display for the world to see.
-The 205 cottages, villas and the other buildings and a soon to be build sexy Miami pool with a 1/2 mile sunset beach.
+In her speech, Beth Clifford, the president of Mahogany Bay Management Ltd., stated the project has taken 35 months and 80 million Belize dollars, the life’s work from 5 world-renowned designers, 412 Belizean vendors, and a team of over 210 passionate and gifted team members is now on display for the world to see.
+The 205 cottages, villas and the other buildings and a soon to be built sexy Miami pool with a 1/2 mile sunset beach.

 - Rum & Bean

 - Taco Shack

 - General store